Leopard 2PL: Service in Polish Land Forces

 The first Leopard 2PL tanks were delivered to Polish Army in May 2020.
 The first six vehicles were delivered to the Leopard Training Center (Ośrodek Szkolenia Leopard) in Świętoszów from 10th Armoured Cavalry Brigade (10 Brygada Kawalerii Pancernej), with a further two tanks being delivered to 1st Warsaw Armoured Brigade (Warszawska Brygada Pancerna) in Wesoła in September 2020.
 By the end of 2020, 12 Leopard 2PL tanks were delivered to the army.
 During December of 2021 the 1st Armored Brigade was the first unit to have a full company (14 tanks) of the Leopard 2PL, with the final two tanks being delivered that month.
 Previously, the unit had a tank company in the Leopard 2A4 version of the 1st Tank Battalion.
 This brought the total number of machines delivered to the Polish Armed forces to 20.

-By December of 2024, 76 of the modernised Leopard 2PL tanks had been delivered to Poland.
+By December 2024, 76 of the modernised Leopard 2PL tanks had been delivered to Poland.